Hobbs, Mrs May Elliot

 Collection date: Jan 1899

-Mrs May Elliot Hobbs (1877-1956): Mrs Hobbs helped Janet Blunt to collect some of the Adderbury morris dances in 1916, having joined the EFDS (English Folk Dance Society) in March 1912.
-She attended Summer schools at Stratford and appears in photos with Sharp and the demonstration dance teams.
-She was involved with EFDS committee work and corresponded with Sharp in his later years of ill health.
+Mrs May Elliot Hobbs (1877-1956): Mrs Hobbs helped Janet Blunt to collect some of the Adderbury morris dances in 1916, having already joined the EFDS (English Folk Dance Society) in March 1912.
+See, for example, 'Lads a Bunchum' from William Walton https://www.vwml.org/search?q=Lads%20a%27%20Bunchum%20Walton%20Blunt&is=1.